Richard1320/React-Media-Library/README.md

 Property | Type | Description
 --- | --- | ---
-title | string (optional) | Displayed title on card in library tab. description | string (optional) | Displayed description on card in library tab. size | number (optional) | Displayed size on card in library tab.
+_id | string / number | Unique identifier for this item.
+Required to properly select the item in library tab. title | string (optional) | Displayed title on card in library tab. description | string (optional) | Displayed description on card in library tab. size | number (optional) | Displayed size on card in library tab.